bitrise-io/devcenter/_articles/getting-started/signing-up/signing-up-with-gitlab.md

     weight: 3

 ---
-You are able to authenticate yourself with your GitLab user against __Bitrise__.
+You are able to authenticate yourself with your GitLab user against **Bitrise**.
 It brings some practical benefits, like logging in with one click and of course you won't have to authorize your GitLab account when adding repositories hosted by these providers again.

-!!! note
 If you'd like to sign up with your email address, please follow the instructions in [signing up with email address](/signing-up/signing-up-with-email).

 ## Sign up